ROS-Force/NavCAM-Contest/catkin_ws/src/inclination/README.md

 The code identify_irregularity.py as 2 stages:

-1. calibration stage where we try to find the average inclination of the ground;
+1. The calibration stage where we try to find the average inclination of the ground;
 2. Assuming that the distribution of inclination values trough time is **Normal**, continued measurements of the inclination of the ground are made.
 We look for outliners to identify a irregularity (2*standart deviation) .

+The sensibility for irregularities can be modified by changing the value of the multiplier of standart deviations in line 33.

 This application can be launched using:

-`roslaunch inclination irregularity_identifier.launch`
+    roslaunch inclination irregularity_identifier.launch

 ## Identify inclination of the camera